bp-chat/bp/docs/protocol-v0.michel.md

     2. If at this moment the username was already chosen by another user, the server sends the message `signup-exists:true` and the client lets the user know;
     3. [OPTION] This document from here on out is going to assume the strategy outlined above of never sending the user's password to the server.
 This is inspired by
     [Protected Text](https://www.protectedtext.com/).
 At first it seems a more secure strategy.
-However, I wouldn't rule out, for example, the possibility of sending the private-key-encrypted passphrase to the server [SECURITY].
+However, I wouldn't rule out, for example, the possibility of sending the private-key-encrypted passphrase to the server.
+In this latter case, the server (1) wouldn't have knowledge of the passphrase, (2) wouldn't necessarily (?) have to store the encrypted passphrase [SECURITY].
 8. Server sends message `signup:ok` to let the client know the process succeeded.
 It stores the $USERNAME and $ENCRYPTED_USERNAME so the user can sign in;
 9. After signup [UX]:
     1. [OPTION] The user does not get automatically logged in, and has to log in separately;